Auckland, New Zealand

 When we asked expats and global nomads about the quality of medical care in Auckland, they replied:

 "Medical services in Auckland, are of high quality and easily accessible to residents and visitors.
 The city has a well-developed healthcare system, with both public and private hospitals offering a wide range of services, including emergency care, specialist consultations, and surgeries.
 General practitioners (GPs) and medical clinics are available throughout the city, providing primary healthcare services and referrals to specialists when needed.
 New Zealand has a public healthcare system, which means that many medical services are subsidized or free for citizens and permanent residents.
 This includes hospital care, emergency services, and some specialist services.
 However, there may be waiting times for non-urgent treatments in the public system.
 For those who prefer faster access to healthcare services or more choice in their healthcare providers, private healthcare options are also available in Auckland.
 Private hospitals and clinics offer a range of services, often with shorter waiting times and more personalized care.
 However, these services come at a higher cost, and individuals may choose to purchase private health insurance to help cover these expenses.
 Pharmacies are widely available throughout Auckland, providing prescription medications and over-the-counter drugs, as well as offering advice on minor health issues.
 In addition, Auckland has several after-hours medical clinics and urgent care centers for those who need medical attention outside of regular business hours.
-Overall, Auckland's medical services are comprehensive and of high quality, ensuring that residents and visitors have access to the healthcare they need," remarked one expat in Auckland.
+Overall, Auckland's medical services are comprehensive and of high quality, ensuring that residents and visitors have access to the healthcare they need," said an expat in Auckland.

 Are healthcare and health insurance expensive in Auckland?

 "Healthcare and health insurance in Auckland can be considered relatively expensive, especially for those without government subsidies or access to public healthcare.
 The cost of healthcare services, such as doctor visits, prescriptions, and hospital treatments, can be high for those who are not eligible for public funding.
 Health insurance premiums can also be costly, depending on the level of coverage and the individual's age and health status.
 However, New Zealand does have a public healthcare system that provides free or low-cost services to residents, which can help offset some of these expenses.
-For those who are not eligible for public healthcare or prefer private services, the costs can be a significant financial burden," remarked one expat in Auckland.
+For those who are not eligible for public healthcare or prefer private services, the costs can be a significant financial burden," commented one expat who moved to Auckland.

 Is the cost of living in Auckland high?